quky/Privacy-Policy/README.md

 **Privacy Policy – Interval Timer: Tabata HIIT**

+Effective Date: April 2026

 Interval Timer: Tabata HIIT (“we”, “our”, or “us”) respects your privacy and is committed to protecting it.
-This Privacy Policy explains how information is handled when you use our mobile application (the “App”), services, or website.
+This Privacy Policy explains how information is handled when you use our mobile application (the “App”).

 ---